Diary of a Mad Black Woman: Plot

 Helen Simmons-McCarter and her attorney husband Charles are successful and wealthy.
-However, Charles is distant, abusive, and has been having affairs, while Helen is unemployed, bored at home, and desperately trying to make her marriage work.
-On the evening of their eighteenth wedding anniversary, Helen arrives home to find all her belongings in a U-Haul and that Charles is divorcing her and planning to marry Brenda, his young mistress and the mother of his two sons.
+However, Charles is distant and controlling, while Helen is unemployed, and deals with loneliness in attempting to progress their marriage.
+On the evening of their eighteenth wedding anniversary, Helen arrives to their mansion to find all her belongings in a U-Haul by truck driver Orlando, discovering Charles is divorcing her and planning to marry Brenda, his young mistress and the mother of his two sons.

-Helen kicks the driver Orlando out of the truck and visits her paternal grandmother Madea.
-Upsetting her brother Joe, Madea takes Helen in and helps her get back on her feet.
-Joe's attorney son Brian defends Madea and Helen after Charles and Brenda catch the pair breaking into and vandalizing the marital home.
-Judge Mablean Ephriam places Madea, a repeat offender, under house arrest and sets a $5,000 property or cash bond for Helen.
+Helen kicks out Orlando from his truck, and visits her grandmother Madea, in which Helen's presence angers her brother Joe.
+The subsequent day, Madea and Helen vandalizes the mansion, where Madea uses a chainsaw to destroy the products in the living room; including causing the lamps to subtly short circuit and the piano to collapse as the day approaches its end.
+Madea's nephew Brian defends her and Helen, as Judge Mablean Ephriam places Madea, a repeat offender, under house arrest and sets a $5,000 property or cash bond for Helen.

-Brian kicks his addict wife Debrah out of their home, causing him to have a strained relationship with their daughter Tiffany, who wants to join the church choir.
-Fearing that Tiffany will turn to drugs like her mother, Brian refuses until Madea convinces him otherwise, encouraging him to also fix his relationship with Debrah.
-Meanwhile, career criminal Jamison Milton Jackson asks Charles to defend him in his trial for shooting an undercover cop during a drug deal.
-He gives Charles $300,000 for both attorney's fee and to bribe the judge to rule in his favor, revealing that Charles received most of his money through drug deals and buying off judges.
+Career criminal Jamison Milton Jackson requests Charles to defend him in his trial for shooting an undercover cop during a drug deal.
+He gives Charles $300,000 for both attorney's fee and to bribe the judge to rule in his favor.
+Helen and her mother Myrtle, visits church service on one Sunday, where Cora leads song with the choir.
+Brian kicks his addict wife Debrah out of their home, causing him to have a strained relationship with their daughter Tiffany, who wants to join the same church choir.
+Brian visits his father Joe and aunt Madea, to tell of his predicament.
+Madea suggests him that Tiffany joining the choir is not guaranteed to lead to drug addiction, also encouraging him to also fix his relationship with Debrah.

-In divorce court, Helen lets Charles keep all the money and property, provided he pay Brian's attorney fees and continue paying for her mother Myrtle Jean's stay in a nursing home since he made her place her there; Charles agrees to both terms.
+In divorce court, Helen allows Charles retain all the money and property, to pay Brian's attorney fees and to continue paying for her mother Myrtle Jean's stay in a nursing home in which Charles agrees to both terms.
 In the shooting case, despite Charles' efforts, the jury convicts Jamison.
-While being led out of the courtroom, Jamison snatches the bailiff's gun and shoots Charles in the back for failing to get him acquitted.
+While being escorted out of the courtroom, Jamison snatches the bailiff's gun and shoots Charles in the back for failing to get him acquitted.